mulle-c/mulle-container/dox/API_SET.md

                        struct mulle_allocator *allocator);
 ```

 Initialize an unused `set` with `callback` and `allocator`.
-With capacity you can specify an intital size of the set.
+With capacity you can specify an initial size of the set.

 `allocator` is a mulle-allocator.
 It can be NULL for the default allocator.